rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-pre-order.md

 Note that the post-order version is straight forward since the node count of a node will be available when the node and its node count need to be appended to the corresponding sequences.
-In contrary to that, the pre-order version requires to memorize the index of a node such that its initialized node count can be replaced by the final value.
+In contrary to that, this pre-order version requires to memorize the index of a node such that its initialized node count can be replaced by the final value.